 If the email contains hyperlinks, you should make sure the link directs you to the destination it claims.
 To do so, you can move the mouse pointer above the text or image that is hyperlinked, to see the destination URL it links to.

-Be vigilant!
 Check the domain, check the links and be careful about giving out personal information.